-5.3 Internal SSP review/ quality assurance
+5.3 Internal SSP Review/ Quality Assurance

-5.3.1 Whilst the focus is currently on developing the SSP based on Annex 19 and the ICAO Doc 9859 Safety Management Manual, the gap analysis conducted to create the implementation plan will be the basis for our initial focus and will be periodically reviewed.
+- 5.3.1 Whilst the focus is still on developing the SSP based on Annex 19 and the ICAO Doc 9859 Safety Management Manual, the gap analysis conducted to create the implementation plan has been the basis for our initial focus and is periodically reviewed.
 This analysis, based on work conducted at the OTSPC, is shared with other members of the OTSPC.
-The aims and objectives derived from the plan are under regular review.
+The aims and objectives derived from the plan are under regular review. - 5.3.2 The TCICAA has established a Quality Management System Manual which defines how the Authority will achieve the quality objectives and describes the quality standards and procedures.
+An internal quality audit of each functional area is conducted annually in accordance with the procedures outlined in the manual. - 5.3.3 Performance indicators of the TCICAA and its service providers are currently under development.
+This development step is captured in the SSP implementation plan.

-5.4 Occurrence reporting system
+5.4 Occurrence Reporting System

-- 5.4.1 AN(OT)O article 175 establishes the requirement for mandatory occurrence reporting (MOR) and OTAR 13 and its OTAC provides further detail.
-The sole objective of occurrence reporting is the prevention of accidents and incidents and not to attribute liability or blame. - 5.4.2 Submitted Mandatory Occurrence Reports (MORs) are entered alongside the UK's State data and stored in the European Coordination Centre for Accident and Incident Reporting System (ECCAIRS).
-This software, provided by the European Commission Joint Research Centre, facilitates the cross State collection, sharing and analysis of safety data.
-The UK Air Accident Investigation Branch (AAIB) has full access to this UK data. - 5.4.3 ECCAIRS will soon allow service providers to access data to conduct their own safety analysis.
+- 5.4.1 AN(OT)O article 175 establishes the requirement for Mandatory Occurrence Reporting (MOR) and OTAR 13 and its OTAC provides further detail.
+The sole objective of occurrence reporting is the prevention of accidents and incidents and not to attribute liability or blame. - 5.4.2 Submitted Mandatory Occurrence Reports (MORs) are entered into the TCICAA Centrik system.
+This software facilitates the collection, sharing and analysis of safety data. - 5.4.3 The European Coordination Centre for Accident and Incident Reporting System (ECCAIRS) software will soon allow service providers the opportunity to access data to conduct their own safety analysis.
 The relatively small number of MORs contributed from the UK OTs still provide potentially valuable data to the overall UK dataset and will allow the UK OT service providers access to a larger dataset.
 This provides many benefits for smaller scale service providers both within the UK OTs and UK.
 For example, both have small lifeline island service provider operations with similar aircraft types and challenges.
-These operations will be able to share safety data across their operations from all around the world. - 5.4.4 TCICAA regulatory Inspectors have established their own oversight procedures, reflecting the oversight requirements of the relevant OTARs, and these are described in detail in the various CAA internal Technical Procedures Manuals.

-The CAA has a system for addressing identified safety-related short comings through audit/inspection findings.
-These are recorded in order of priority with the most severe Level 1 finding being made where the CAA determines that the nature of the deficiency or non-compliance is to the extent that there is a significant risk to aviation safety.
+These operations will be able to share safety data across their operations from all around the world. - 5.4.4 TCICAA regulatory Inspectors have established their own oversight procedures, reflecting the oversight requirements of the relevant OTARs, and these are described in detail in the various CAA internal Technical Procedures Manuals. - The CAA has a system for addressing identified safety-related short comings through audit/inspection findings.
+These are recorded in order of priority with the most severe Level 1 finding being made where the CAA determines that the nature of the deficiency or noncompliance is to the extent that there is a significant risk to aviation safety.